Benefits of CTCA Using 2016 NICE Guidelines

 This study provides evidence supporting the use of CTCA to evaluate patients without prior coronary heart disease who present with typical angina, atypical angina, or non-anginal chest pain and abnormal resting ECG.
 In patients with non-anginal chest pain and normal ECG, CTCA provides minimal benefit while increasing the rate of cardiac catheterization.

-Clinical Topics: Arrhythmias and Clinical EP, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, EP Basic Science, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging, Chronic Angina
+Clinical Topics: Arrhythmias and Clinical EP, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), EP Basic Science, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging, Chronic Angina

 Keywords: Angina, Stable, Chest Pain, Tomography, X-Ray Computed, Coronary Artery Disease, Coronary Angiography, Coronary Vessels, Bundle-Branch Block, Cardiovascular Agents, Electrocardiography, Myocardial Infarction, Cardiac Catheterization, Stroke, Standard of Care